 If you want to escape the crowds, consider booking this full-day tour to the Atlas Mountains that even includes a camel ride!
 Highlights of this day trip include a stop in Asni, where a traditional market takes place and a stop to meet a local family in the village of Ait Souka where you’ll be treated to a typical Moroccan meal in a Berber house.

-Next in the small mountain town of Imlil, your guide will help you decide whether you would like to do an easy 1-hour trek or more strenuous 3-hour trek through the scenic Imlil valley.
+Next in the small mountain town of Imlil, your guide will help you decide whether you would like to do an easy 1-hour trek or a more strenuous 3-hour trek through the scenic Imlil valley.
 Trekking past waterfalls, breathtaking views, and small villages of Ait Mizan, Targa, and Imoula, you’ll have a firsthand look at the daily life of villagers in the Atlas Mountains.

 Your Atlas Mountains day trip will include: